Training Outcomes Within Your Budget!

 e) Survey research

-Survey research involves collecting data from a large sample of participants using questionnaires or interviews.
-Researchers construct well-designed survey instruments to gather information about attitudes, opinions, beliefs, or behaviours.
-Surveys allow for efficient data collection from diverse populations and can provide a broad understanding of the target variables.
+Survey research involves gathering data from a large sample of participants using questionnaires or interviews to understand attitudes, opinions, beliefs, or behaviours.
+Surveys allow for efficient data collection from diverse populations but may be influenced by biases.
+Careful attention to survey design and administration is crucial.

 f) Qualitative research